Petition dissolution 2013 form-2025

 1. Click ‘Get Form’ to open the petition dissolution 2013 form in the editor.

 2. Begin by filling in your full legal name and select whether you are the Husband or Wife.
-Ensure that you provide accurate information regarding your jurisdiction and residence in Florida.
+Ensure that you provide accurate information regarding your residency in Florida for at least six months.

-4. In the dependent or minor children section, list all relevant children, including their names and birth dates.
+4. In the dependent or minor children section, list all children common to both parties, including their names and birth dates.
 If applicable, indicate if the wife is pregnant.

-7. Once completed, sign the document electronically within our platform before submitting it to the clerk of court for filing.
+7. Once completed, sign the document before a notary public or deputy clerk.
+Finally, file it with the clerk of court in your county.

 Start using our platform today to fill out your petition dissolution 2013 form online for free!